Beaumont, Sour Lake and Western Railway: Houston North Shore Line

 The Houston North Shore Line was constructed for the convenience of commuters between Houston and the towns of Baytown, Goose Creek and Pelly (the "tri-cities" region).
 The line was purchased by Missouri Pacific.
 MP continued commuter service without interruption.
 Beaumont, Sour Lake & Western acquired the line from MP, and operated it as part of the BSL&W's transportation system on the MP right-of-way.

 Curiously, the HNS, after purchase by BSL&W never actually connected with other elements of the BSL&W system.
 Tickets and schedules were issued under that name, but there was no physical meeting of branches for exchange of passengers, etc. From the 1920s until the late 1940s, the interurban line was powered by electrical overhead catenary.
 Freight operations were powered by steam.
 In 1948, the line converted to diesel-powered busses, laid on frames of busses as built for city bus lines.

 In its early years, the major stopping points for passenger were: Goose Creek (terminus); the Humble Oil Refinery (the largest contributor of revenue); Highlands (a small suburban community), and Houston.
 In earlier times, the electrified trains ran several schedules along these points.
 It was an incentive for each community's population to shop, work and visit the Houston metropolis, and return home in time for dinner.
 In the 1940s, the line was downgraded to diesel-busses, as the post-war economy emphasized personal transportation with automobiles eagerly produced by Detroit manufacturers to enable them to return to a peacetime, and profitable, footing.

 Toward the end, the interurban was primarily a vehicle for commuting by personal servants going to and from work and home; occasionally, field trips for grade-school students on a day-long outing would take them from Goose Creek to the turn-around point at MP's Market Street Yard, on Houston's fringe area.
 The round trip lasted about two hours.

 BSL&W's losses ran to a million dollars per year on this branch.
 The railroad regularly petitioned the ICC for permission to cancel the service; it was typically denied.
 In 1961, the ICC finally granted the petition to end the service, and BSL&W ended its presence in the area.

 Current

 This railway is now owned and operated by Union Pacific Railroad, successor to MoPac.
-Predominantly a single track railroad with limited sidings, it is normally restricted to eastbound traffic, averaging around 15 trains daily including Amtrak's eastbound Sunset Limited.
+The tracks are part of the UP Beaumont Subdivision.
+Predominantly a single track railroad with limited sidings, it is normally restricted to northbound and eastbound traffic, averaging around 15 trains daily including Amtrak's eastbound Sunset Limited.
+Canadian Pacific Kansas City and BNSF has trackage rights at the Beaumont Sub.

+Amtrak's Sunset Limited service westbound and both westbound and southbound UP, CPKC, and BNSF trains run the Sunset Route (UP Houston Subdivision).